 The UC Davis synopsis notes that, “Dog owners in the United States are overwhelmingly choosing to neuter their dogs, in large part to prevent pet overpopulation or avoid unwanted behaviors.
 In the U.S., surgical neutering — known as spaying in females — is usually done when the dog is less than one year old.
 In Europe, however, neutering is generally avoided by owners and trainers and not promoted by animal health authorities”.

-OUR HISTORY OF THIS: We have produced nearly 800 puppies since we began in 2007.
+OUR HISTORY OF THIS: We have produced nearly 1,000 puppies since we began in 2007.
 We have seen three puppies diagnosed with hip dysplasia inside of our 3-year guarantee.
 All three were neutered at 6 months of age.
 We have had seven pups require ACL (knee joint) surgery between three and six years old.
-All six were de-sexed at about 6 months of age.
+All seven were de-sexed at about 6 months of age.
 We had one pup develop a degenerative bone disease.
-He was only 13 months old and is not expected to live past age 3.
 He was neutered at 6 months of age.
-We recently had a 6-year-old Lab develop osteosarcoma which necessitated amputation of the leg, and a CCL failure in the same dog at about the same time.
+We also had a 6-year-old Lab develop osteosarcoma which necessitated amputation of the leg, and a CCL failure in the same dog at about the same time.
 He was neutered at 6 months old.